amitkaranth/FinFluent/README.md

 ## 🔐 Privacy First

 - All uploads encrypted with **Fernet**; decrypted only at runtime.
+- Each sub-agent unlocks data -> uses data for ML models -> deletes the files -> stores aggeregate information from ML models.
 - LLMs **never access raw data** – only aggregate summaries.
 - **User files are deleted** post-processing to ensure zero data retention.